heatherholcomb/EffectsOfSpaceWeather/README.md

 #### To accept or reject the null hypothesis, i split the data into test and training sets, fit a linear regression model and looked at the Mean Squared Error as well as the coefficient
 <img src="https://github.com/heatherholcomb/EffectsOfSpaceWeather/blob/master/Images/LinModelFinal_Cp_Precip.png" alt="How does Cp affect precipitation" title="How does Cp affect precipitation" />

-#### With MSE values at 4.79 and 3.98 whic hare low and tells me that we will get a very good line of fit.
+#### With MSE values at 4.79 and 3.98 which are low and tell me that we will get a very good line of fit.
 #### our p value is = -0.054 which is slightly above the .05 threshold so we would accept the null hypothesis and say that There is no Linear relationship between the Cp Index and Precipitation.